 Productivity is defined as the amount of output obtained per unit input employed in the form of labour, capital, equipment and more.
 There are varied ways of measuring productivity as per the industry under consideration.
-For example, in a factory the productivity can be measured by taking into consideration the number of hours needed for production of a unit, whereas in services the productivity of an employee is the revenue generated by him/her with respect to the salary he draws from the organisation.
+For example, in a factory the productivity can be measured by taking into consideration the number of hours needed for production of a unit, whereas in services the efficiency of an employee is the revenue generated by him/her with respect to the salary he draws from the organisation.

 Productivity is built on the pillars of teamwork and zeal for achieving the shared vision of the organisation and its employees.
 High productivity can only be ensured if there is a willingness to keep learning and upgrading one’s skills at all levels.
 Also, every individual’s role is valued and they are given a sufficient opportunity to express their ideas for the betterment of the organisation.